knznsmn/nmmrz/outils/linux.md

 ##### vim

 Much of the changes I want to make for my toolbox could most probably be automated.
-I should learn how to do this someday.
+I should learn how to do that someday.

-For now, I'll just make a repository for all my config files so I can find them all in one place.
+For now, I'll just make a repository for all my config files so I can easily find them all in one place.

 1. Create a `.gitignore` containing only `*`.
 2. Initialize `home` and set up `git` repository.